priyathamkat/Awesome-LLM-Evaluation/README.md

 # Awesome-LLM-Evaluation
-A curated list of papers, tools, platforms for LLM evaluation
+A curated list of papers, tools, platforms for evaluating LLMs

+# Papers

+# Benchmarks

+# Tools

+# Platforms